synaq/api-quick-start/README.md

 ### Deleting a package

-If all of the domains on a package are either in the `deleted` state, or if the package has no more domain records linked to it, the package itself may be deleted by a `DELETE` endpoint.
+If the domain linked to the package is in the `deleted` state, or if the package has no domain record linked to it, the package itself may be deleted by a `DELETE` endpoint.

 ```
 DELETE /api/v1/packages/{package-guid}.json